-The Company's deposit base is drawn from eleven full-service offices in its market area.
-The deposit base consists of demand deposits, money management and money market deposit accounts, savings, and time deposits.
-Average deposits increased by \$1.3 million, or 0.12%, in 2023.
-For the year ended December 31, 2023, 57.2% of the Company's average deposit base of \$1.1 billion consisted of core deposits.
-Core deposits, which exclude time deposits, are considered to be more stable and generally provide the Company with a lower cost of funds than time deposits.
+Core deposits represented 76.9% of total deposits on December 31, 2024, compared to 69.8% on December 31, 2023.
+Core deposits, which exclude brokered deposits and certificates of deposit of \$250,000 or more, are considered to be more stable and generally provide the Company with a lower cost of funds than brokered and time deposits.
 The Company will continue to emphasize retail and business core deposits in the future by providing depositors with a full range of deposit product offerings and will maintain its recent focus on deposit gathering within the Syracuse market.